-In the interest of transparency, I’m a holiday-celebrating Jew.
-I show up when I’m invited but don’t attend Temple regularly.
-However, Judaism is in my DNA.
-(I just checked on AncestryDNA and I’m 52% Eastern European Jewish with the new update) I usually attend my girlfriend’s annual Hannukah and Passover evenings.
-This is the 2nd time I’ve attended The Temple of the Arts at the Saban Theater in Beverly Hills for Yom Kippur high holy days services.
+I don’t attend Temple as a rule but Judaism is in my DNA. .
+This is the 2nd time I’ve attended Yom Kippur – The Day of Atonement – high holy day services at the Temple of the Arts at the Saban Theater in Beverly Hills.
 It’s the largest arts and entertainment synagogue in the United States.

-Yom Kippur is the Day of Atonement.
 It’s when we think back to what we’ve done in the past year- who we may have hurt- or treated badly.
 Then we atone for our misdeeds and ask forgiveness.
 It’s a day of fasting and to cleanse our souls.
-I’m not into the fasting part but the cleansing part is nice.
+I’m not into the fasting part because I easily faint, but the cleansing part is nice.

 Before the service began we had a meet and greet with several special guests that Rabbi David Baron invited.

-LAPD officer Justin Reiner and his wife Laura, both of whom are members of the Temple but also attended the concert in Las Vegas where that terrible shooting occurred.
+- LAPD officer Justin Reiner and his wife Laura, both of whom are members of the Temple was at the concert in Las Vegas where that terrible shooting occurred.

 Each guest had a chance to speak during the high holy day services or lend their talents.

 Other guests included several WWII veterans (in their nineties) who were survivors of the Battle of Normandy.
-Officer Reiner also brought along his grandfather Sam, another WWII survivor, who is the recipient of 2 Purple Hearts and fought in the Pacific.
+Officer Reiner also brought along his grandfather Sam, another WWII survivor.
+He was the recipient of 2 Purple Hearts and fought in the Pacific theatre.

-As you can probably tell, most of these people have experienced extreme tragedy and adversity.
+Most of the guests had experienced extreme tragedy and adversity.
 They have reframed their trauma to do good things in the world.
 Life is fragile.
-We will all experience tragedy and hardship sometime during our lifetime, as many of us Baby Boomers already have.
+We will all experience tragedy and hardship sometime in our lives.
+As Baby Boomers many of use already have.
 It’s how we choose to deal with it that matters.

 Whether you are Jewish or not, it feels good to take time to close your eyes and think about who you may have wronged even if it was for something insignificant.
 Then, ask for atonement and forgive those who may have inadvertently wronged you.
 You will feel like a load has been taken off your mind and the world will be a better place.